ytyulkinaxway/axway-open-docs/content/en/docs/central/cli_central/cli_create_fetch_resources.md

 You can query for a singular resource or multiple resources, and the CLI will display a table of the most important information about the specified resource.

 ```
-amplify central get <Resource> # Get a list of the resources
+axway central get <Resource> # Get a list of the resources
 ```

 ```
-amplify central get <Resource1>,<Resource2>,...,<ResourceN> # Get a list of multiple resources
+axway central get <Resource1>,<Resource2>,...,<ResourceN> # Get a list of multiple resources
 ```

 ```
-amplify central get <Resource> <Name> -s/--scope <Scope Name> # Get a specific resource by name
+axway central get <Resource> <Name> -s/--scope <Scope Name> # Get a specific resource by name
 ```

 ## Create and fetch examples

-The following are examples of how you can use AMPLIFY Central samples to create and fetch different resources.
+The following are examples of how you can use Amplify Central samples to create and fetch different resources.

 ### Consumer instances

 You can use the [sdkconsumerinstance.json](https://axway-open-docs.netlify.app/samples/central/sdkconsumerinstance.json) sample to create a consumer instance.
 Then, you can fetch information about your consumer instances as follows:

 ```
-amplify central get consumerinstances
+axway central get consumerinstances
 ```

 Alternatively, you can use a short name:

 ```
-amplify central get consumeri
+axway central get consumeri
 ```

 Resource(s) successfully retrieved: